aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A closed mouth gathers no feet.
+> 🥠 We don’t know the future, but here’s a cookie.

-Last update: Tue Sep  2 05:10:10 2025
+Last update: Wed Sep  3 05:09:21 2025

 ### Let's play! 🎮